Another article in the OBT series. The next stop on our roving retirement took us to Nagoya Japan, primarily to see real Sumo wrestling.

 When I convinced Diana to visit Japan on this trip, an immediate consideration was “can we see sumo?”
 We try to take in local sporting events wherever we go.
 I think we understand a culture better through their leisure habits, including sport.
-Sumo showed me that Japanese culture retains some primal aspects, in addition to the refined ones I frequently see.
+It is obvious from Sumo that Japanese culture still retains some primal aspects, not just the refined ones I frequently see.

 Letting Out My Inner Car Geek

 Seeing sumo brought us to Nagoya, a place we probably would not have gone to otherwise.
-Learning Toyota is headquartered near Nagoya was an unexpected bonus.
+An unexpected bonus was learning Toyota is headquartered near Nagoya.
 Since we had a spare afternoon, we chose to take in the Toyota Commemorative Museum, one of two Toyota museums in the area.
 The other museum is dedicated to a collection of classic cars from a variety of vendors.

 The Toyota Commemorative Museum traces the history and developments of the company.
 Toyoda, with a “d”, was founded as a manufacturer of automatic looms for the textile industry in 1907 by Sakichi Toyoda.
 The Toyota car company was started by his son, Kiichiro, after a tour of the US in 1921.
 While abroad, he saw the burgeoning auto industry as an opportunity back home.
 Toyota, with a “t”, was named via a local contest when it was decided it needed to be distinguished from the textile concern.
 Even today, the textile equipment manufacturing company continues growing, alongside 30+ other companies either tracing back roots to the founder or acquired along the way.